rkamaled/databaseapp/README.md

 ## Running the Application

-Open the main folder(DATABASEAPP) interminaland run the following command:
+Open the main folder(DATABASEAPP) in terminal and run the following command:

    ```bash
    python3 start_app.py
    ```

 the Appshould now openin your browser!

 Dont forget to connect to vpn also!